-→ Uses and structures have been separated so the regulations can be crafted for each.

-- → The proposed amendment language regarding "amortization" has not been included as it is inaccurate. - → Nonconforming large stables have been made their own section, which incorporates language from the proposed amendment. - → A new type of nonconformity site elements has been added to address elements like landscape and exterior lighting.
+- → Uses and structures have been separated so the regulations can be crafted for each. - The proposed amendment language regarding "amortization" has not been included as it is inaccurate. - Nonconforming large stables have been made their own section.
+The earlier proposed amendment has been incorporated with a revision that allows for a special use amendment permission to make improvements for public and animal safety so long as it does not intensify the large stable use. - → A new type of nonconformity site elements has been added to address elements like landscape and exterior lighting.